josepainumkal/ExcelFileRecordProcessor/README.md

 ps.setBinaryStream(1,in);
 ps.executeQuery();
 ```
 To read excel file saved in blob field in Oracle DB: 1) First read the blob field and save the blob content as an excel file in the computer.
-2) Then read the saved excel file using poi
+2) Then read the saved excel file using poi.
+Below code snipped shows how blob field can be saved as an excel file in the computer

 ```bash
 String query = "SELECT * FROM TableName";